absoftlab99/login-register-firebase/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+## Live Link
+Runs the app in the Live mode.\
+Open [https://signin-register-firebase.netlify.app/](https://signin-register-firebase.netlify.app/) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.